Palsgrove History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Palsgrove Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Palsgrove family to Ireland
+Migration of the Palsgrove family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Palsgrove arrived in North America very early: Richard Palgrave, his wife Anne and their three daughters Elizabeth, Sarah and Mary, who arrived in Charlestown, MA in 1630.